 Now is not the time to shop around for the attorney who is the cheapest, or someone who makes empty promises just to get your money.
 Now is the time to do your homework, and research attorneys in Crestview and Okaloosa County who have experience defending serious felony cases.

-We fight for our clients and we treat them the way we would want to be treated if we were in trouble.
-If you or a loved one has been charged with DUI with Serious Bodily Injury in Crestview, call Flaherty & Merrifield at (850) 398-8098 for a free, confidential case review.
+If you or a loved one have been charged with a Felony DUI in Crestview, call Flaherty & Merrifield today at (850) 398-8098 for a free consultation.